What is this thing called Film Noir?

 Dr Hallam is author of the books Screening the Marquis de Sade and a Devil's Advocates volume on Twin Peaks: Fire Walk with Me, and has written several articles and book chapters on the works of David Lynch.

 She has also contributed audio commentaries and essays for Blu-Rays released by such labels as Arrow, Severin, Second Sight, Umbrella, Eureka, 88 Films, Indicator and Vinegar Syndrome.
-She is also the co-host of the upcoming podcast SciFrights, a movie podcast from the Interzone where horror meets science fiction
+She is also the co-host of SciFrights, a movie podcast from the Interzone where horror meets science fiction

 We explore the way that Lynch used the motifs, tropes and visual signifiers associated with Film Noir in so many of his films.
 Those discussed include: